chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 From here you can adjust the amount of light the Sky, Emitters (torches, lava, etc.), and Sun produce.
 The default values should be perfect for daytime renders.
 Adjusting the Sun azimuth (yaw/rotation) and altitude (height) can change the scenes lighting drastically.

 > Emitters will *significantly* increase render times, and require a much higher SPP to look smooth!
+Otherwise, you
-Otherwise you will have a lot of noise or "fireflies".
+> will have a lot of noise or "fireflies".

 For this example I will just set the sun altitude to 25.